ozgurokul/nobet/README.md

 # nobet
-This program will be your life more comfortable :)
+This program will make your life more comfortable :)